 “I’ve been doing this for over a year, I’ve got it figured out and don’t need to develop skills.”
 This is the 2021 fatal mindset flaw for managers of remote employees.
 Reminder: emergency remote work doesn’t develop the same habits you’ll need for sustainable remote work.
 And critically important as offices reopen, hybrid is harder than everyone working fully remote.

-One attendee referenced the quote “Clear is kind.
+“Clear is kind.
 Unclear is unkind.”

 1. As we emphasize in our Placeless Playbook, you need a defined remote work policy and the accompanying documents.
 Organizations that lack policies may feel “flexible,” but in reality, the absence of a clear policy leads to confusion.